-- EPI_INT_ERR_WTFULL occurs when a write stalled when the transaction FIFO was full - EPI_INT_ERR_RSTALL occurs when a read stalled - EPI_INT_ERR_TIMEOUT occurs when the external clock enable held off a transaction longer than the configured maximum wait time pfnHandler is a pointer to the function to be called when the interrupt is activated.
+- EPI_INT_ERR_WTFULL occurs when a write stalled when the transaction FIFO was full - EPI_INT_ERR_RSTALL occurs when a read stalled - EPI_INT_ERR_TIMEOUT occurs when the external clock enable held off a transaction longer than the configured maximum wait time ui32Base is the EPI module base address. pfnHandler is a pointer to the function to be called when the interrupt is activated.